 Handle confrontations gently

 Retention goes up for those therapists who are careful about early confrontation.
 One of my early psychodynamic supervisors taught me that any time the therapist expresses knowledge of something the client does not know or makes a suggestion about what the client might do, it will be experienced as a confrontation by the client.
 That is indeed a very low threshold for defining a confrontation.
 And yet the longer I have practiced the more I understand the importance of what he was saying.
 Additionally implied in his definition of confrontation is the notion that clients come to us in a very fragile place.
 They may be agitated, defensive, or angry yet they fear we may push them to face up to more than they are ready for.

 Slow down and listen

 Unfortunately, we sometimes do move too fast.
 (Also see “Why don’t my client change like they are ‘supposed to'”).
 And since most clients have ambivalence about our power, it makes sense to be slow to push and careful when we do.
 By carefully probing and constantly watching for clients’ reactions, we can gauge the pacing that is comfortable for our clients.
-In my supervisor’s view, the easier part of therapy was figuring out what needed to happen.
+In my supervisor’s view, the easier part of the therapy was figuring out what needed to happen.
 The challenge was to bring our clients along as we gently showed them what we had figured out.

 Only when the relationship with the client is ready (which can take weeks to months in usual cases and, when trust is a primary issue, even years) can the client withstand even the most gentle confrontation.
 And even out suggesting that there might be better options than the way the client is already handling things can be too much for some.
 I am suggesting that those therapists with the best retention numbers are slow to confront, even in these careful ways.